schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - Brief, single-line docstrings for simple getters and setters
 - Type hints provide interface documentation
 - Avoid over-documenting obvious functionality

+**Note**: Superseded by ADR-030 which established more specific hybrid documentation standards.

 **Rationale**:
 - Documentation should add value, not noise